Utkarshn10/Focusly/CONTRIBUTING.md

 ## Find an issue

 - Take a look at the existing issues or create you own issues.
+- If you want to work on an issue and someone else is not working on it, comment that you would like to contribute to it.

 ## Fork the Project